Creating a Transition

 To create a transition in the diagrammer:

-1. If you have not already done so, open the existing workflow where you want to create the transition.
+1. Open the existing workflow where you want to create the transition.

 See Viewing Existing Workflows and Workflow Searches.

-2. In the diagrammer, hover over the bottom of the state that you want to transition from.
+2. In the diagrammer, hover over the bottom of the state that you want to leave.
 The cursor becomes a filled half-circle.

 A portion of the diagrammer showing a selected cursor appearing as the filled half-circle icon.

-3. Drag the icon to the state to which you want to transition.
+3. Drag the icon to the state you want to move to.

 A portion of the diagrammer showing the icon being dragged to state 2.